 Project biologists will collect temperature data weekly from the data logger in the exit ladder.
 Daily checks may be requested when temperatures approach 70F.

 At water temperatures of 70–72°F, sampling will be permitted as defined below for up to four days per week from 0600-1030 hours to allow for U.S. v Oregon requirements.
 This operation will remain in effect until daily average water temperature drops to ≤ 69.9F.
-All sampling will cease when temperature reaches 72°F. No sampling may resume until daily average water temperature drops to ≤ 71.9°F. An exception is that lamprey trapping will be permitted up to 73.9°F for tagging and transport purposes.
-All nighttime trapping for lamprey will cease when temperatures reach 74°F.
+All sampling will cease when temperature reaches 72°F. No sampling may resume until daily average water temperature drops to ≤ 71.9°F. An exception is that lamprey trapping will be permitted above 72°F for tagging and transport purposes.

 Researchers may continue to work through fish in the holding pool for one hour after picket leads have been raised.